 Sarasota is known for its tightly woven arts and crafts scene, which hosts four major events a year including this special weekend in May.
 More than 100 crafters from across the country converge in downtown, and sell everything from jewelry and pottery to photography and paintings to clothing and handmade soap.
 There’s also a “green market,” where local growers offer up Florida-grown orchids, sunflowers, and birds of paradise.

 For two nights, the Sarasota Symphony Orchestra takes over Ed Smith Stadium for the Outdoor Pops.
-Guests munch on popcorn and ball park franks while the orchestra plays favorites from La La Land, Grease, and other Disney films.
+Guests munch on popcorn and ball park franks while the orchestra plays classics like James Taylor’s Fire and Rain, Fleetwood Mac’s Landslide, and Carole King’s You’ve Got a Friend.
 At the end of each night, the stadium lets off fireworks that rival any Fourth of July display.

 Each year, Sarasota’s top seafood restaurants come together at St Armands Circle to celebrate two days of culinary creativity.
 Tickets include samples of food made on-site and live music provided by local bands.
 For $130 a ticket, the VIP tent includes an unobstructed view of the performances as well as a raw bar, full bar, and table service in the shade.